The Italian Department offers an M.A. in Italian Studies that gives students:

 - Career options in the academic or professional fields

 One program option is designed for students seeking the solid academic preparation needed to enter a doctoral program.
-A second option is dedicated to either current teachers who seek a graduate degree or those seeking to enter the teaching profession at the secondary level, or, more in general, those interested in second language acquisition, teaching and pedagogy.
-The third option is designed for students who seek to apply their strong interest in Italian culture in a professional environment.
+The second option is dedicated to either current teachers who seek a graduate degree or those seeking to enter the teaching profession at the secondary level, or, more in general, those interested in second language acquisition, teaching and pedagogy.

 For additional information on the M.A. program, please see our webpage or contact Professor Gianni Cicali, Director of Graduate Studies.